-Additionally, the foundation of our theoretical framework was informed by the established relationship mappings between the Dunn and Dunn learning styles model (1978), the dimensions of the context space formed by Wang (2004), and the four categories of contexts defined by Schilit, Adams, and Want (1994) and Chen and Kotz (2000).
-A description of the relationship mappings between the factors within each of the components of the Dunn and Dunn model (i.e. environmental, emotional, physical, sociology and personality components) against the context space as well as the categories of contexts was presented in detail in (Yau & Joy, 2006a, 2006b).
-The relationship mappings which can be taken as guidelines and/or considerations for developing pedagogical m-learning applications are summarized as follows.
+Additionally, the foundation of our theoretical framework was informed by the established relationship mappings between the Dunn and Dunn learning styles model (Dunn & Dunn, 1978), the dimensions of the context space formed by Wang (2004), and the four categories of contexts defined by Schilit et al. (1994) and Chen and Kotz (2000).
+A description of the relationship mappings between the factors within each of the components of the Dunn and Dunn model (i.e. environmental, emotional, physical, sociology and personality components) against the context space as well as the categories of contexts was presented in detailed in (Yau & Joy, 2006a; 2006b).
+The relationship mappings which can be taken as guidelines and/ or considerations for developing pedagogical mlearning applications are summarized as follows:

-- Learners may have preferences to study in different locations with different noise levels - Learners may have varying levels of motivation and degrees of responsibility for their learning. - Learners may have different learning preferences and their performance in learning/studying may be dependent on the time of day and how mobile they are. - Learners may have preferences for studying alone, together with peers, or in a learning group. - Learners may have varying levels of attention and they may be affected more easily when they are performing mlearning.
+- Learners may have preferences to study in different locations with different noise levels. - Learners may have varying levels of motivation and degrees of responsibility for their learning. - Learners may have different learning preferences and their performance in learning/ studying may be dependent on the time of day and how mobile they feel. - Learners may have preferences to study alone, together with peers, or in a learning group.

+Learners may have varying levels of attention and they may be affected more easily when they are performing m-learning.
 This is potentially due to the increased noise levels, movement, interruptions and distractions.

-We have adopted three types of research methodology studies for exploring the potential feasibility of our framework; pedagogical, usability, and technical feasibility studies.
-We deployed an interview study, which is the focus of this article, as part of the pedagogical study to ascertain the m-learning requirements of intended users and hence whether our framework could be potentially used by them.
-The usability study used a "diary: diary-questionnaire" methodology to determine whether a diary approach can be used as a successful way of retrieving user's learning contexts.
+We have adopted three types of research methodology studies for exploring the real potential feasibility of our framework - pedagogical, usability and technical feasibility studies.
+We deployed an interview study, which is the focus of this chapter, as part of the pedagogical study to ascertain the m-learning requirements of intended users and hence whether our framework could be potentially used by them.
+The usability study used a 'diary: diary-questionnaire' methodology to determine whether a diary approach can be used as a successful way of retrieving user's learning contexts.
 The technical study consisted of a software engineering design of the framework to illustrate whether an implementation of our framework can realistically take place using current technologies and function successfully.

-This article is structured as follows: A literature review is provided in the following section.
-In the next section, we describe the methodology we employed to collect and analyze data from our interviews.
-We then describe and interpret the results of the data analysis.
-Finally, we present our conclusions and future work.
+This chapter is structured as follows - a literature review is provided in section 2.
+In section 3, we describe the methodology we employed to collect and analyze data from our interviews.
+In section 4, we describe and interpret the results of the data analysis.
+Finally, in section 5, we present our conclusions and future work.

-LITERATURE REVIEW
+2. LITERATURE REVIEW

-In this section, we first present the four m-learning generations to give the reader an overview of the past and present m-learning applications, and the challenges as well as the advantages of applications within the most recent generation (i.e., learning-contexts-aware adaptive).
+In this section, we first present the four m-learning generations to give the reader an overview of the past and present m-learning applications, and the challenges as well as the advantages of applications within the most recent generation (i.e. 'learning-contexts'-aware adaptive).
 Thereafter, related work on m-learning organizer applications is discussed.
-Finally, a brief overview of psychology literature is presented relating to the learning process.
+Finally, a brief overview of psychology literature is presented relating to the learning process of a learner.

-The Four m-Learning Generations
+The Four M-Learning Generations

-We have categorized m-learning applications into four generations; non-adaptive, learningpreferences-based adaptive, learning-contextsbased adaptive, and learning-contexts-aware adaptive.
+We have categorized m-learning applications into four generations - 'non-adaptive', 'learning-preferences'-based adaptive 'learning-contexts'-based adaptive and 'learning-contexts'-aware adaptive.
 Each of these generations motivates the practice of the subsequent generations.